-The verification problem is to check if two images are of the same person or not, this is a complicated problem.

-We will achieve this by using a feature extractor that is good at extracting discriminative features from the images, and then use the extracted feature vectors to compare the images.
+The verification problem is to check if two images are of the same person or not, and this is a complicated problem.
+We will achieve this by first using a feature extractor that is good at extracting discriminative features from the images, and then by using the extracted feature vectors to compare the images.

-The comparison is done by using a similarity metric, which is a function that takes two feature vectors as input and outputs a number that represents how similar the two feature vectors are, if the number is high, then the two feature vectors are similar, and if the number is low, then the two feature vectors are not similar.
-We will use this property to compare the images and predict if they are of the same person or not.
+The comparison is done by using a similarity metric, which is a function that takes two feature vectors as input, and outputs a number that represents how similar the two feature vectors are: If the number is high, then the two feature vectors are similar, and if the number is low, then the two feature vectors are not similar.
+We will use this property to compare the images and predict whether or not they are of the same person.